maxinperez/maxinperez/README.md

 As a computational analyst, I enjoy designing secure and efficient systems that solve real-world problems and drive meaningful change.

 * **I’m exploring contable data-driven applications at the moment, while also gaining experience in working with relational databases by my own.**
-- 🌱 I’m currently learning/interested ...
+- I’m currently learning/interested ...
   - Java
   - Python
   - Relational databases

 <br>
-- In addition to reading 📖 personal development books, I occasionally enjoy fantasy.
-I also love exercising,🎵 listening to music, and 🌴exploring the outdoors.
 - 📫 You are welcome to reach out to me via email.: <a href="maxi2017p@gmail.com">maxi2017p@gmail.com</a>